Table of Contents

 The first step is to set up SonarQube.

 If you already have a running SonarQube Developer or Enterprise Edition instance, you can skip this section.
-Additionally, it's important to note that while SonarQube Community Edition of SonarQube is free, PR and branch analysis are only available in the Developer Edition and higher.
+Additionally, it's important to note that while SonarQube Community Build of SonarQube is free, PR and branch analysis are only available in the Developer Edition and higher.
 If you want to follow along with this tutorial, you'll need to have SonarQube Developer Edition or higher installed.

 Install SonarQube